Pharmaceutical OSD and API

 Typically, there are two methods of feeding powders to processing and each has its inherent issues.

-Currently, the most common methods of tablet manufacture are either via wet granulation or roller compaction and due to the wide use of butterfly valves the material is expected to be 'free-flowing', but this method does increase the risk of segregation and results in poor tablet quality.
+Currently, the most common methods of tablet manufacture are either via wet granulation or roll compaction and, due to the wide use of butterfly valves, the material is expected to be 'free-flowing'.
+However, butterfly valves do increase the risk of segregation and results in poor tablet quality.

-Matcon can save time by introducing IBCs prior to the mixing stage to feed powder to the high shear mixer.
+Matcon can save time by introducing IBCs before the mixing stage to feed powder to the high shear mixer.
 This reduces the time taken before production commences.
-Typically, a granulator is filled by hand from sacks however with the implementation of IBCs, this filling step can take place in parallel to the granulation process with an IBC filled in a separate dispensary and then brought to the granulation suite when needed.
+Typically, a granulator is filled by hand from sacks; however, with the implementation of IBCs, this filling step can take place in parallel to the granulation process, with an IBC filled in a separate dispensary and then brought to the granulation suite when needed.

 Feeding to Roller Compaction